-The Environment Agency is a statutory consultee for all planning applications where flood risk is an issue.
+The Environment Agency is a statutory consultee for all planning applications where flood risk is an issue in England.
+In Wales, consultation with the Environment Agency on flooding issues is promoted through Welsh Assembly Government Planning Policy.
 This is a key delivery mechanism for improving the hydromorphological condition of water bodies and regulates development which has the potential to cause deterioration of a water body.
 Conditions can be required to mitigate the flood risk impacts of proposed development and we already work with local planning authorities and developers to achieve these aims.

 Where new development requires flood storage areas or improved coastal defences these often combine improving ecological quality with providing recreation facilities ('green infrastructure') for the local community.
-Growth funding may be available from Government or from development-related funding for these projects.
+In England, growth funding may be available from Government or from development-related funding for these projects.